dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 ref struct S<out $this, out $a>
 ```

+The lifetime of a ref is expressed by providing a lifetime argument to the ref.
+For example a `ref` that refers to the heap is expressed as `ref<$heap>`.

 When defining a constructor in the model the name `new` will be used for the method.
 It is necessary to have a parameter list for the returned value as well as the constructor arguments.
 This is necessary to express the relationship between constructor inputs and the constructed value.
 Rather than having `Span<$a><$ro>` the model will use `Span<$a> new<$ro>` instead.
 The type of `this` in the constructor, including lifetimes, will be the defined return value.

 The basic rules for the lifetime are defined as: